-Stakeholders urged use of accountability measures on Ohio's School Report Card (such as the Value-Added measure) as gauges for continuous improvement - not as punitive labels.
+Stakeholders urged use of accountability measures on Ohio's School Report Card (such as the Value-Added measure) as gauges for continuous improvement not as punitive labels.
 Ohio celebrates success by awarding several categories of rewards.
 Also, Ohio identifies various types of schools as Priority, Focus and Watch as follows:

-- Priority schools (equivalent to federal Comprehensive Support and Improvement schools): The lowest-performing 5 percent of Title I served schools. - Focus schools (equivalent to federal Targeted Support and Improvement schools): Schools that struggle with large achievement gaps in student performance and graduation rates, as required by ESEA.

-Watch schools (an Ohio-specific designation): Schools that struggle with student subgroups and demonstrate low achievement.
-The state also establishes an Academic Distress Commission under certain conditions to support school districts that have a three-year history of low performance on Ohio's School Report Cards.
+- Priority schools (equivalent to federal Comprehensive Support and Improvement (CSI) schools): The lowest-performing 5 percent of Title I served schools, public high schools with federal graduation rates at or lower than 67% and schools that have not exited Additional Targeted Support and Improvement (ATSI) status within three years. - Focus schools (equivalent to federal Targeted Support and Improvement (TSI) schools): Schools with at least one federal student subgroup that consistently demonstrates struggle with large achievement gaps in student academic performance, and graduation rates, and academic growth. as required by ESEA. - Additional Targeted Support and Improvement (ATSI) schools: Schools with at least one federal student subgroup performing at the level of CSI schools. - Watch schools (an Ohio specific designation): Schools that struggle with student subgroups and demonstrate low achievement.
+The state also establishes an Academic Distress Commission under certain conditions to support school districts that have a three year history of low performance on Ohio's School Report Cards.

-Going forward, and leveraging ESSA, Ohio will ensure that the criteria for identifying Priority, Focus and Watch schools fully aligns with Ohio's School Report Card measures.
+Going forward, and leveraging ESSA, Ohio will ensure that the criteria for identifying CSI, TSI, and ATSI Priority, Focus and Watch schools fully aligns with Ohio's School Report Card performance data as available measures.
 These measures are clearly identified and aligned to the entrance and exit criteria so that schools can develop plans to specifically address the performance metrics to exit the identification status.
-The Decision Framework will be aligned to the report card so that the needs assessment that informs the improvement plan is based on the metrics that establish the entrance and exit criteria.
+The One Needs Assessment Decision Framework will be aligned to the report card so that the needs assessment that informs the improvement plan is based on the metrics that establish the entrance and exit criteria.